pwang14/personal_site/README.md

 # Personal Website

-This website allows me to learn web development, while also keeping track of my other projects.
+This website allows me to learn web development.
+Built with pure JavaScript, HTML, CSS.
+Also familiarized myself with the three.js library for the 'hello world' 3D graphic.